sockethub/sockethub/README.md

 sockethub
 =========

-a polyglot socialweb socket server
+the polyglot approach to the federated social web.

 license